 Queensland Academy of Sport and Rowing Queensland join with Queensland clubs and schools to run the rowing pathway in Queensland.

-The aim of the Queensland pathway system is to be a major contributor to the Underage National Team, by supporting and developing athletes onto National Underage Teams to compete at- U23 World Championships, U21 Trans-Tasman regatta, Junior World Championships and World University Games.
+The aim of the Queensland pathway system is to be a major contributor to the Underage National Team, by supporting and developing athletes onto National Underage Teams to compete at- U23 World Championships, U21 Trans-Tasman regatta, U19 World Championships and World University Games.
 Targeted athletes and coaches within the pathway system are provided with elite training facilities, science, health and technical support both on and off the water.
 As athletes progress through the QLD Pathway, they will be sufficiently prepared to be ready to transition to a National Training Centre.

 The Queensland Pathway program also aims to provide different access points to rowing through both rowing and non-rowing schools, clubs and Talent Identification.